-Specializing in the synthesis isotopically labeled organic acids, ketoacids, and amino acids for pharmaceutical/materials research and metabolic analysis.
-Our proprietary chemical reaction pathways enables the generation of both known and non-fermentable novel metabolites.
+Specializing in the synthesis of stable, isotopically labeled organic acids, ketoacids, and amino acids for diagnostics pharmaceutical research, and metabolic analysis.
+Our proprietary reaction pathways enable the generation of both known and non-fermentable metabolites.
 Major products include isotopic and structural isomers of biochemical intermediates and analogs.

 Recent News from Aconabolics